cfree3/curtisfree.com/_posts/2011-07-04-using_truecrypt_cli.md

 layout: post
 tags:   [CLI, TrueCrypt]
 ---
-[TrueCrypt](http://www.truecrypt.org/) is a great utility for hiding sensitive data -- whether in an encrypted disk image or on an entire encrypted partition.
+[TrueCrypt][truecrypt] is a great utility for hiding sensitive data -- whether in an encrypted disk image or on an entire encrypted partition.

 I encourage you to check out TrueCrypt, but that is not the point of this post.